ping-mee/PiXelTubes/README.md

 **DISCLAIMER:** I am not sponsored by an company/software I am mentioning.
 These are just recommendations ;)

-For the beginners or "newbies" to lighting you can use free solutions like QLC+ for a small setup.
-Only problem with QLC+ is that pixel control is a bit complex.
+For the beginners or "newbies" in the lighting niche you can use free solutions like QLC+ for a small setup.
+The only problem with QLC+ is that pixel control is a bit complex.

 If you want to be a bit more professional but don't want to pay any money you can use MA Lighting dot2.
 Still pixel control is a bit of a hassle but if you get it running it is awesome.
 There are some good online courses out there for the software.
 It is kind of semi-professional, so you have to get a bit more into the rabbit hole.